francis-clairicia/EasyNetwork/docs/source/howto/udp_clients.rst

    .. group-tab:: Asynchronous

-      All client methods do not require external task synchronization.
+      All client methods do not require external task synchronization (such as :class:`asyncio.Lock`).
       Synchronization follows these rules:

       * :meth:`~.AsyncUDPNetworkClient.send_packet` and :meth:`~.AsyncUDPNetworkClient.recv_packet` do not share the same lock instance.